Chandra Shekhar Azad: Death

-On 27 February 1931, the CID head of the police at Allahabad, J. R. H. Nott-Bower was tipped off by Veer Bhadra Tiwari that Azad was at Alfred Park and was having a talk with his companion and aide Sukhdev Raj.
+On 27 February 1931, the CID head of the police at Allahabad, J. R. H. Nott-Bower was tipped off that Azad was at Alfred Park and was having a talk with his companion and aide Sukhdev Raj Shukla.
 On receiving it, Bower called on the Allahabad Police to accompany him to the park to arrest him.
 The police arrived at the park and surrounded it from all four sides.
 Some constables along with DSP Thakur Vishweshwar Singh entered the park armed with rifles and the shootout began.
 Azad killed three policemen but was badly wounded in the process of defending himself and helping his colleague Raj.
 Azad told him to move out in order to continue the freedom struggle and gave him cover fire for Raj to safely escape from the park.
-Azad hid behind a tree to save himself and began to fire from behind it.
+Azad hid behind a jamun tree to save himself and began to fire from behind it.
+That tree no longer survives because it was cut down by the British on the same day, now Azad's statue stands at the place of tree.
+One of the shots from Azad hit Bower's wrist, who was hiding behind a Moolashree tree.
 The police fired back.
 After a long shootout, holding true to his pledge to always remain Azad (Free) and never be captured alive, he shot himself in the head with his gun's last bullet.
 In the shootout, Bower and DSP Singh were injured in the right hand and jaws respectively.
 The police recovered Azad's body after the other officers arrived at the site.
 They were hesitant to come close to Azad after finding him dead.

 The body was sent to Rasulabad Ghat for cremation without informing the general public.
 As it came to light, people surrounded the park where the incident had taken place.
 They chanted slogans against the British government and praised Azad.